 14. Extra Bag for Souvenirs

-Sometimes you come back with more than you took 🙂 Pack an extra tote bag in your suitcase to make bringing it back home easy.
+Sometimes you come back with more than you brought.
+Pack an extra tote bag in your suitcase to make bringing it home easy.

 15. Sunscreen

-Another expensive item on the ship and the tropical sun is so strong.
+This is another expensive item on the ship.
 You want to be prepared and bring a couple of bottles.
+I also like to pack lip balm with sunscreen.

 16. Ziplock Bags for Wet Items